Health, Welfare and Advice

 • There a number of places in the Glenkens where you can get help with basic groceries and essentials like period products and school uniforms.

-• The Family Pass initiative runs all year round.
-If you're ever struggling to feed your children, get in touch and quote "family pass".
+• Free and fresh hot meal for anyone who's struggling, even if just a pay day gap issue.
+The Family Pass initiative runs all year round.
+If you're ever struggling to feed yourself or your children, get in touch and quote "family pass".

 The Family Pass initiative is mostly used as takeaway, however sit-in is available if a warm space is also required.
 Unfortunately they aren't able to deliver.